KSXGitHub/add-two-number-strings/CONTRIBUTING.md

 #### Step 1: Get the code

-Use Git to clone this project
+Use Git to clone this project.
+Open Terminal or Command Prompt and enter the following commands:

 ```sh
 mkdir react-hello-world && cd react-hello-world